SolidBlock-cn/extshape/README.md

 vertical slabs, vertical stairs, quarter pieces and vertical quarter pieces that does not exist in vanilla Minecraft.
 List of the contents can be found in [this file](BlockList.md).

-模组目前仅支持 Minecraft Java 版 1.17.x，并需要 Fabric API。
+模组目前支持 Minecraft Java 版 1.17.x 和 1.16.x，并需要 Fabric API。

-At present this mod supports only Minecraft Java Edition 1.17.x and requires Fabric API.
+At present this mod supports Minecraft Java Edition 1.17.x and 1.16.x and requires Fabric API.

 ## 特性 Features